Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 # Nvidia on Fedora desktops

-The reason I created this guide is the fragmentation of steps in official documentation on RPM Fusion.
-Hopefully, This will help you to get Nvidia working.
+This guide will help you to install the proprietary NVIDIA drivers replacing the open source Nouveau drivers.

 ## What you need to know